GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/decouple-systems.md

 In the example above, you can view each node as a separate scene, be it `Board` or `QuestSystem`.

-If we save `QuestSystem` using `Save Branch as Scene`, we should be able to run this scene locally, by pressing <kbd>F6</kbd>, without any error.
-In this case, we can't expect to have the same behavior as when we play the main `Game` scene, as it could depend on external data.
-It should just run without any errors.
+If we save `QuestSystem` using `Save Branch as Scene` and run it locally by pressing <kbd>F6</kbd>, **it should run without any error** even if it doesn't have the same behaviour as when run as part of the `Game` scene.

 {{< youtube WLYCgar9fyQ >}}

 You should **never have direct references to specific objects from another system**.
 Instead, you should rely on a parent node to route information and let the systems interconnect via signals.
 We'll discuss more about signal handling in the next section: [the event bus pattern]({{< ref "event-bus.md" >}}).

 In the example above, the `Game` node has a script attached to it.
-This script sends some information from one system to another, while e.g. `QuestSystem` or `DialogSystem` have no knowledge about any other system other than themselves.
+This script sends information from one system to another, while the `QuestSystem` or `DialogSystem` have no knowledge about any other system other than themselves for example.

 ### Use signals to coordinate time-dependent interactions

-Godot's signals are the [Observer pattern](//gameprogrammingpatterns.com/observer.html), a very useful tool that allows one node to react to a change in another, without storing it or having a direct reference to it.
+Godot's signals use the [Observer pattern](//gameprogrammingpatterns.com/observer.html).
+It's a useful tool that allows one node to react to a change in another without storing it or having a direct reference to it.
 Sometimes direct function calls aren't the right way to interact with objects.

-Also, we can't always predict when an event will occur.
-Say we have an animation with a random or a varying duration.
+We also can't always predict when an event will occur.
+Perhaps an animation has a random or varied duration for example.
 Signals allow us to react to the animation right when it finishes, regardless of its duration.

 **Rely on signals when orchestrating time-dependent interactions.**

 #### More tips about independent scenes ####

-We already went through this, but just to reinforce it even more - ideally, scenes should be independent and at any moment in our game development, if we choose to save a part of the node tree as a scene, **it should run by itself without any errors** - <kbd>F6</kbd>.

 Here are a few ideas that could improve code maintainability and overall structure:

+  - As discussed before, each scene should run locally using <kbd>F6</kbd> without error.
-  1. Break up complex functions into smaller functions (ideally up to 10-15 lines of code and no more) and give them descriptive names
+  - Break up complex functions into smaller functions (ideally up to 10-15 lines of code and no more) and give them descriptive names.

-    Reading through `party_command` without looking at the implementation of other functions we already have a pretty good idea about what it does.
-That's because we divided up the implementation into smaller functions and giving expressive names to these functions.
+  - Don't store references to systems within other systems.
+  - Never alter state from a function that returns a concrete type (i.e. functions that don't return `-> void`).

+  Lets look at some examples of these.
+Take the following:

 {{< highlight gdscript >}}
 # Game.gd

 ...